 Upon his release, Reinhardt resumed his research in secret, eventually finding a young Chinese woman who had taken prisoner during WW2, who had not only survived touching the Obelisk (which apparently kills any human who touches it), but had miraculously not aged whatsoever since the 40's.
 Reasoning that the woman somehow contained the secret to eternal youth, Reinhardt murdered and dissected her, eventually using her body to rejuvenate his own frail form.
 Now going by the Americanized moniker of Daniel Whitehall, he once again sought to unlock the secrets of the Obelisk.

 Decades later, Whitehall's HYDRA cell was brought to the forefront following the events of Captain America: The Winter Soldier, where HYDRA's infiltration of S.H.I.E.L.D. was exposed and stopped by Captain America and his allies.
-He eventually partners with the unnamed father of Skye (the daughter of the Chinese woman he murdered) to decipher the secrets of the Obelisk, which is revealed to be called the Diviner.
+He eventually partners with the Calvin Zabo, the father of Skye (the daughter of the Chinese woman he murdered) to decipher the secrets of the Obelisk, which is revealed to be called the Diviner.